 Successful organizations make a compelling brand promise to their customers -- a commitment to quality, a standard of service, etc. -- that differentiates them from the competition.
 Without a compelling brand promise that motivates customers, culture seems undefined and feels uninspiring, making it unlikely that it will significantly affect business performance.

 If organizations make strong brand promises but fail to deliver on those promises, the result is equally devastating: Employees' expectations are unclear, leaders grow frustrated, and customers leave.

 The cause of this failure is that customers and employees are disconnected from the brand.
 An organization's employees are responsible for translating brand promises into the reality that customers experience.
 In other words, the degree to which employees convey their organization's brand promise heavily influences customer experiences, for better or worse.

-In spite of this reality, most organizations are lagging behind in internally communicating, socializing or differentiating their company brand.
-As mentioned before, less than half of U.S. employees (41%) strongly agree that they know what makes their organization's brand different from that of competitors.
+Despite this reality, most organizations are lagging behind in internally communicating, socializing or differentiating their company brand.
+In fact, only 21% of employees strongly agree that their manager explains how the organization's cultural values influence their work.

 The stakes for competitive organizations are even higher today than in past decades, as company purpose is a main reason that workers switch jobs -- especially millennials, who want to work for mission-driven companies.

 Culture brings your company purpose and brand to life.